Understanding Preeclampsia and Eclampsia -- the Basics

-High blood pressure is dangerous during pregnancy, because it may interfere with the placenta's ability to deliver oxygen and nutrition to your fetus.
-Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early or by cesarean birth.
+High blood pressure is dangerous during pregnancy because it may interfere with the placenta's ability to deliver oxygen and nutrition to your fetus.
+Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early.

 If your blood pressure continues to climb higher, your kidneys may have trouble functioning.
 You may have changes in the makeup of your blood, such as a destruction of red blood cells (causing anemia), as well as disturbed liver function and decreased platelets (the blood cells involved in clotting).
 Too few platelets can increase your risk of bleeding uncontrollably during delivery, or even spontaneously.

 If your blood pressure continues to climb, you may develop seizures.
 Once you begin to have seizures, you're considered to have eclampsia.
 This is a life-threatening situation for both you and your baby.
 During a seizure, you and your baby are at risk of being deprived of oxygen.
 In addition, the high blood pressure may cause the placenta to begin to separate from the wall of the uterus, called a placental abruption.
 This can cause severe bleeding and even death of the fetus and possibly the mother.

 Preeclampsia affects 5% to 8% of all pregnancies.
 Any pregnant woman can get preeclampsia, but you're at increased risk of developing preeclampsia if:

 - This is your first pregnancy